 Mental symptoms: Anxiety doesn’t solely affect your body; it clouds your mind as well.
 Nervousness and fatigue might set in, often accompanied by a sense of doom or looming catastrophe.
 Struggling to stay focused, feeling irritable, or experiencing a fear of judgment in social situations?
 These are all mental manifestations of anxiety.

-Behaviour changes: Anxiety doesn’t just change how you feel but can also affect how you act.
+Behavior changes: Anxiety doesn’t just change how you feel but can also affect how you act.
 You might find yourself avoiding situations that cause stress, seeing less joy in activities you once loved, or struggling in your relationships.
 When was the last time you eagerly looked forward to trying something new?

 How to Deal with Anxiety